-There are some specialists that we do not recognise.
+There are some specialists that are not on either our 'fee-approved' or 'fee-limited' lists.
 This means that we will not pay any of their fees, or any fees for treatment under their direction.
 If you do not want to pay for treatment, call us before you start treatment.
 We will be happy to find a specialist whose fees we will cover.